Jerry Meals

-Gerald William Meals (born October 20, 1961) is an American retired Major League Baseball umpire.
+Gerald William Meals (born October 20, 1961) is an American former Major League Baseball umpire.
 After serving as an NL reserve umpire from 1992 to 1997, he became a full-time umpire in 1998.
 Meals was promoted to crew chief in 2015, and worked the World Series in 2014 and 2020.
 He retired following the 2022 season.

 Early life and career

 Meals was a 1979 graduate of Salem High School, where he played second base and briefly competed on the wrestling team.
 After umpiring local baseball for four years, Meals graduated from the Joe Brinkman Umpire School in 1983.
 At age 21, Meals received his first minor league umpiring assignment in the Class A Appalachian League.
 By 1985, Meals had moved to the South Atlantic League, where he was partnered with 20-year-old future MLB umpire Wally Bell.
 While working in the Southern League in 1989, Meals was featured in an ESPN documentary on minor league umpires.
 His family and fellow umpires Chris Jaksa and Fieldin Culbreth also appeared in the film.
 Meals worked in Triple-A baseball (Triple-A Alliance and the International League) from 1990 to 1997 before receiving a full-time promotion to the major leagues.
 Meals spent the 2014 season as an interim crew chief while regular crew chief Gary Darling was on the Disabled List.
 Meals was officially promoted to permanent crew chief upon Darling's retirement.